wp-slimstat/wp-slimstat/readme.txt

 4. You'll see a new entry under the Dashboard menu
 5. To customize all its options, go to Settings > Slimstat
 6. Show your appreciation!
 Tell your friends you are using WP SlimStat, write an article about it!
+7. If you're blocking the access to your `wp-content` folder, move `wp-slimstat-js.php` to a different folder, and edit the first line to let WP SlimStat know where your `wp-config.php` is located

 == Screenshots ==